J-F-Liu/toolbox/Tool/RustQuotes.md

 [developer’s praises for Rust](https://brson.github.io/fireflowers/)

+### 537
+My experience with C++ is that, as I’ve become more of an expert in the language, I’ve become more disillusioned with it.
+It’s incredibly hard to do things that you should be able to do in software.
+And, it’s a huge problem for me to constantly be helping other engineers debug the same bugs over and over.
+It’s always another use after free.
+I’ve probably debugged 300 of those. [...]

+In our experience using the Rust ecosystem for almost three years now, I don't think we found a bug in a single Rust crate that we've pulled off the shelf.
+We found a bug in one of them and that was a Rust crate wrapping a C library and the bug was in the C library.
+The software quality that you kind of get for free is amazing.

+– Carter Schultz interviewed on the filtra blog

 ### 516

 The Rust mission -- let you write software that's fast and correct, productively -- has never been more alive.
 So next Rustconf, I plan to celebrate: